 build/reports/tests/test/index.html default location.
 This action command is available only to Gradle projects.
 Gradle projects have only a single action command for test result reporting.

 |If this value is true, and if the setting

 java.home has a value, then the environment variable

 JAVA_HOME will be set to the value of

 java.home when a new terminal window is created.

-The following settings provided by external extensions will be honoured when executing dev mode commands.
+The following settings, which are provided by external extensions, are honoured when you run dev mode commands.

 mvnw if a Maven wrapper file can be found.
 Otherwise it will use